NVIDIA-RTX/NVIGI-Core/docs/HybridAI.md

 :align: center
 ```

-* NVIGI plugins implement inference for various AI models (ASR, GPT, Riva, Nemo, Audio2Face etc.) using variety of backends like for example TRT, GGML, cuGfx etc.
+* NVIGI plugins implement inference for various AI models (ASR, GPT, Riva, Nemo, Audio2Face etc.) using a variety of backends like for example TRT, GGML, cuGfx etc.
 * Each plugin supports hybrid execution model by implementing any combination of backend "locations": CPU, GPU or CLOUD
-  * Considering that 97% of gamers have <=8GB of VRAM the open-sourced library GGML is very important part of this solution since it allows execution on CPU, GPU, mix between CPU/GPU or even mix between multiple GPUs if gamers keep their older cards
+  * Considering that 97% of gamers have <= 8GB of VRAM the open-sourced library GGML is very important part of this solution since it allows execution on CPU, GPU, mix between CPU/GPU or even mix between multiple GPUs if gamers keep their older cards
 * Same code base and interchangeable API is used for Windows and Linux
 * Games use the same NVIGI SDK C++ API directly since it provides lowest possible latency
 * Other Windows applications can use: